-Most of us get refunds at tax time.
+Most of us get refund checks at tax time.
 And most of the time, those refunds are just what we had been eagerly awaiting.

 But occasionally, the amount on an Internal Revenue Service check is not what we expected.